rjury-sumo/learn-terraform-provision-eks-cluster/README.md

 # Combined Labs: Provision An EKS Cluster with Terraform, Expiriment with kubernetes provider, setup sumo kubernetes collection, setup a sample app & trace

-This is a mash up of a bunch of separate repos with some hacks.
+This is a mash up of a bunch of separate repos with some hacks to help testing out sumo's k8s collection plugin.

 Working through this will
 - A. setup a EKS cluster in AWS with enough compute to run sumo collection on v3 with otel